massma/ltf-github-website-courses/index.md

 Attendees will learn:

--   How to use Git to manage projects.
+-   How to use Git to manage projects
--   How to publish a website using Github.
+-   How to publish a website using Github
--   How to manage content with simple Markdown text files.
+-   How to manage content with simple Markdown text files
--   How simple text files and Git ease collaboration and rapid development.
+-   How simple text files and Git ease collaboration and rapid development
--   How we can automatically generate websites, documents and presentations from simple text files.
+-   How we can automatically generate websites, documents, and presentations from simple text files
--   The pros and cons of using Git as a tool to manage, organize, and collaborate on the deployment of courses.
+-   The pros and cons of using Git as a tool to manage, organize, and collaborate on the deployment of courses

 Lectures and slides
 -------------------